 3. The Upgrade Treadmill Will Break You

-Remember when software updates were optional?
-Those days are over.
 Hard forks, client updates, and configuration changes happen constantly.
 Miss a critical upgrade?
 Your node follows a dead chain, and your applications break.
 Deploy too early?
-You’re running untested software that might corrupt your entire state.
-The Ethereum merge and Shanghai hard fork were masterclasses in operational stress testing.
+You run untested software that might corrupt your entire state.
+The Ethereum merge and Shanghai hard fork were real tests of operational readiness.

 4. Monitoring Becomes a Full-Time Job